 |Flexible Container||n\a||Presented at Ignite 2021 (March edition) as a future feature.
 Support for unvirtualized writes to HKCU and AppData.|

 |Configurable Container Level||n\a||Presented by Microsoft at Ignite 2018 as a future feature.|

-Learn more about the MSIX format by reading our MSIX Tutorial: A comprehensive 24-chapter guide.
+Learn more about the MSIX format by reading our MSIX Introduction: A comprehensive 24-chapter guide.